cloudmesh-community/book/chapters/rest/rest-spec.md

 **Request Body**:

-When a request is sent with a body, such as *POST*, that will be specified in the *requestBody* under a *path*.
+When a request is sent with a body, such as *POST*, that is specified in the *requestBody* under a *path*.

 ```yaml